pierreDev33/crawler.ninja/README.md

 Please, feel free to read the code in log-plugin to get more info on how to log from you own plugin.

-More features & flexibilities will be added in the upcoming releases.

 Control the crawl rate
 -----------------------
 All sites cannot support an intensive crawl.
 This crawl provides 2 solutions to control the crawl rates :